In the Community

 New volunteers are always welcome to the Meals on Wheels service.
 Contact Cobham Day Centre (01932 867601) for more information about how you can help.

-2013 saw the introduction of a monthly Parish Lunch which takes place in our church hall on the third Wednesday of each month from 12.30pm and offers the opportunity for an informal light lunch and some pleasant company.
+Parish Lunches take place once a quarter.
+They take place in our church hall from 12.30pm and offer the opportunity for an informal light lunch and some pleasant company.
 Members of the congregation are actively encouraged to bring friends along to share fellowship with us.
 The cost is £5.00 per head.
 There is a short hall communion at 12 noon for those wishing to attend before lunch.
+Dates for these lunches are published in the Parish Leaflet and weekly Pew sheets.